Cinorid/PrivateBox/README.md

 multiplies that with your secret key, then tests each possible recipient slot until it either decrypts a key or runs out of slots.
-If it runs out of slots, the message was not addressed to you, so `undefined` is returned.
+If it runs out of slots, the message was not addressed to you, so `null` is returned.
 Else, the message is found and the body is decrypted.

 ``` c#